-Common mental health disorders are more prevalent in people with long-term conditions such as diabetes, cardiovascular disease and COPD.
-Though these conditions require significant self-management, there is no integrated psychological or social care for these patients.
-Treating psychiatric co-morbidities has been shown to reduce morbidity and mortality in people with long-term conditions.
+Common mental health disorders are more prevalent in people with long-term conditions, such as diabetes, cardiovascular disease (CVD) and chronic obstructive pulmonary disease (COPD).
+These conditions require significant self-management but there is no integrated psychological or social care for these patients.